hanfak/greedy-db/README.md

         * Infrastructure
             * dataproviders
                 * (x) database, mysql or mongodb??, connection pool???,
+                    * Solutions for database
                         * Store the object and fields in db,
                             * import: convert to json to objects, pass objects to sql insert
                             * Query: sql finds the results, sql query result to value or smaller object
                             * Issues: lots of tables, relations,complex queries
                             * Benefits: sql query faster, easy to validate each field, easier to do complex queries with conditions on other fields in future
                         * store timestamp and json as whole in db field so usecase can call json library (in infrastructure) to find value for a specific field
                             * import: extract timestamp, pass timestamp and json to sql insert
                             * query: query with conditions on timestamp, result is json string, convert to object or jackson
                             * Issues: size of json to store, convert json string into object, querying on other fields will be complex in java (turn to array, loading lots of data in memory)
                             * Benefits: simple tables, simple queries, java code will search for field
+                    * Should a database be used?
+Use an in memory hash map
+                        * Benefits: Faster, no i/o or network connections
+                        * Issues: No back up if down so data is lost,
+                        * Solutions: backup periodically when starting app load back up
+                    * Use java data structure, newed up at start (singleton), accessed only via repository interface.
+                        * Can always use a database, esp if doing a periodic back up
+                        * No integration test, as no need to have to test connection and integration with db and the flow
+                        * Could use stub map in test instead of using mockito and mocks, as should not really affect time of tests
+                        * Should do performance tests, to find best values for stack memory depending on number of imports ie java -Xmx128m MyClass
+                        * Use Collections data structures, if performance is low can use array types etc
             * entrypoints
                 * (x) Web - Jetty webserver
                     * Validate well formed json